jappeace/jappeaceApplication/content/authentication-in-reflex.md

 this is the servant-auth entry point for decoding of the JWT from the Cookie.

-This is probably not the way you want to do login on the sever side, for the following reasons:
+This is probably not the way you want to do login on the sever side for the following reasons:

 + We don't handle passwords, period.
 (Authentication by trust is a thing?)
 + One shouldn't use JWT's for [sessions](http://cryto.net/~joepie91/blog/2016/06/13/stop-using-jwt-for-sessions/)

+Solving these issues is out of the scope of this article[^scope].
+[^scope]: My articles tend to snowball anyway, for example invented how to do XSRF specifically for this article.
+	I Don't want to cargo cult a bunch of XSRF vulnerable websites.

 The client API is much simpler:
 ```haskell